jsgroth/jgb/README.md

 ## Requirements

-This project requires SDL2 to build.
+This project requires SDL2 headers to build.

 Linux:
 ```shell